-Thich going thio agn this course the student win be able to.
-CO1 Explain the fundamentals of multi-core architectures.
-CO2 Apply the knowledge of parallel programming constructs CO3 Analyze the performance of multi-core and many-core parallel programming and Design parallel programming solutions to common problems.
-CO4 Compare and contrast programming for serial processors and programming for parallel processors.
+Titter going through this course the student will be usic to: CO1 : Explain the fundamentals of multi-core architectures.
+CO2 : Apply the knowledge of parallel programming constructs CO3 : Analyze the performance of multi-core and many-core parallel programming and Design parallel programming solutions to common problems.
+CO4 : Compare and contrast programming for serial processors and programming for parallel processors.